opnfv/opnfv-ravello-demo/README.md

 There are 5 blueprints we are working on:

-1. Pre-built MaaS with empty nodes - ready to build OPNFV with your SDN choice - done - take an hour or two to deploy this blueprint, configure maas then four hours later you can have a working OPNFV setup you can customize.
+1. Pre-built MaaS with empty nodes 4 Feb, 2016 - https://www.ravellosystems.com/repo/blueprints/67863505 - ready to build OPNFV with your SDN choice - done - take an hour or two to deploy this blueprint, configure maas then four hours later you can have a working OPNFV setup you can customize.
 Not self-contained - needs ssh keys, github, edit files.
 For more advanced developer.
 2. Deployed OPNFV with OpenStack Juno and Juniper Contrail SDN OpenStack Juno - done - spin up an app from this blueprint and in 20 minutes you will have a working OpenStack environment.
-Beginner level.
+Beginner level. <-- this blueprint needs an update for the Contrail controller to work properly.
-3. Deployed OPNFV with ODL SDN OpenStack Liberty - blueprint draft published in January
+3. Deployed OPNFV with ODL SDN OpenStack Liberty 17 Feb, 2016 - https://www.ravellosystems.com/repo/blueprints/68618208 - deploy to google cloud - not Amazon AWS.
+There were issues with networking in AWS.
+Google works fine.
 4. Deployed OPNFV with ONOS SDN OpenStack Liberty - pending
-5. Deployed OPNFV with no SDN OpenStack Tip/Master - pending
+5. Deployed OPNFV with no SDN OpenStack Liberty from 9 Feb, 2016 - https://www.ravellosystems.com/repo/blueprints/68354377

 ![alt text](https://github.com/opnfv/opnfv-ravello-demo/raw/master/pics/OPNFV-Ravello-4node4net.png "OPNFV Academy Drawing")